-The Fund invests in listed equities and listed unit trusts.
-The investment policy of the Fund continues to be in accordance with the provisions of the Fund Constitution.
+The Fund invests in unlisted unit trusts and cash and cash equivalents.
+The investment policy of the Fund continues to be in accordance with the provisions of the Fund constitution.

 The financial statements were authorised for issue by the directors on 21 September 2022.
 The directors of the Responsible Entity have the power to amend and reissue the financial statements.